Skip to Content

 What are the advantages of pocket WiFi?

-• Secure: a pocket WiFi creates a private and secure connection to your device, unlike public WiFi hotspots (such as in a restaurant, hotel, airport, train etc), which are often not secure.
+• Secure: pocket WiFi creates a private and secure connection to your device, unlike public WiFi hotspots (such as in a restaurant, hotel, airport, train, etc), which are often not secure.

 Explore the most important UNESCO sites in Kyoto on this full day tour.